Tuesday, 10 January 2012

 UPDATE, 23 March 2012: Please note that since I wrote this article, I've had problems with both Photobucket and Mediafire.
-Due to an issue described here, I'd no longer advocate the use of Mediafire, and in all honesty on recent experience I'd expect you to encounter adversities with any of the 'big three' hosts (Photobucket, ImageShack, Mediafire).
+Due to a virus threat issue described here, and a spamming issue described later in this piece, I'd expressly recommend that you DO NOT USE MEDIAFIRE.

 UPDATE, 3 November 2012: Any potential users of Photobucket are advised to read my Cookie Policies from Hell article.